books

 -Mortar for Brickwork.

 Bricks are cemented together with mortar, which is a mixture of lime and sand brought to a pasty consistence by the addition of water.
-When it is desired to make brickwork as strong and durable ...
+When it is desired to ...

 -Soldering and Brazing.

 For zinc-working, plumbing, gasfitting, and all kinds of work in sheet metal, a knowledge of the processes termed soldering and brazing is necessary.
-By these processes the edges of pieces of ...
+By these ...

 -How Soldering is Done.

 The surfaces to be united must be thoroughly cleaned and brightened.
 Without this the metal will not adhere.
-The soldering iron must be warmed sufficiently to melt the solder; it must not be made ...
+The soldering iron must be warmed sufficiently to ...

 -Indoor and Outdoor Painting.